-Let’s build a prototype using Arduino, LCD keypad shield and HC-SR04.
+Let’s build a prototype using Arduino, LCD keypad shield, and HC-SR04.
 The distance will be displayed on LCD.
 We will use a button to implement couple of different functionalities.
-Also, it will be interesting to see how accurate the measured distance is comparing with tape meter.
-LCD keypad shield is connected to Arduino as reviewed previously here.
+Also, it will be interesting to see how accurate the measured distance is compared with tape meter.
+LCD keypad shield is connected to Arduino, as reviewed previously here.
 So it occupies pins 8, 9, 4, 5, 6, 7, 10 (backlight) and analog 0 for buttons.
-So we are left with 1 to 5 analog pins and 0, 1, 2, 3, 11, 12, 13 digital.
+So we are left with 1 to 5 analog pins and 0, 1, 2, 3, 11, 12, and 13 digital.
 We will leave 0 and 1 digital pins for serial output and use digital pin 2 for HC-SR04 trigger and digital 3 for Echo.
 Also, we need to connect VCC and GND.

 We have used temperature to calculate sound speed in the air.
 A simple empirical formula is used to get speed values in cm/us:

-Let’s pay a bit attention on how we can read distance out of HC-SR04 sensor.
+Let’s pay a bit attention to how we can read distance out of HC-SR04 sensor.
 We have assigned Arduino pin 2 for Trigger and pin 3 for Echo signals.
 So, first of all, we need to get pulse time information which indicates the duration of ultrasonic pulse flight and return.
-There is a simple routine to trigger sensor and get time value in microseconds:
+There is a simple routine to trigger the sensor and get time value in microseconds:

 digitalWrite(Trigger, LOW); delayMicroseconds(5); digitalWrite(Trigger, HIGH); delayMicroseconds(10); digitalWrite(Trigger, LOW);

 First of all, we give short 5us LOW pulse before sending a clean high pulse.
 High trigger pulse needs to be at least 10us.
 When trigger pulse drops LOW, the sensor sends eight 40kHz square pulses.
-At same time Echo pin becomes HIGH until bounced back signals are received.
+At same time Echo pin becomes HIGH until bounced-back signals are received.
 Arduino needs to capture the duration of the HIGH state of Echo pin.
 Luckily Arduino comes with the handy function

 pulselength = pulseIn(Echo, HIGH); //microseconds